 This one is so easy and fun – and you even get to eyeball amounts.
 Just slice up the entire goat milk bar into cubes, and add them all to a microwave safe bowl.

-Once it is thoroughly melted, add (I just eyeballed) about 1/4 cup avocado oil, honey, 1-2 tsps of Vitamin E oil and any essential oil or coloring of your choosing.
-We wanted to change the color on some of ours, so we added dried tumeric to give it an orange color.
+Once it is thoroughly melted, add (I just eyeballed) about 1/4 cup extra virgin olive oil, a 1/4 cups of coconut oil, honey, 1-2 tsps of Vitamin E oil and any essential oil or coloring of your choosing.
+We wanted to change the color on some of ours, so we added dried tumeric to give it an light orange tint.
+We’ve also added activated charcoal once for some fun Halloween soaps.
+If you’d like an exfoliator, consider blending some dried lavender in a coffee grinder.
+I add about 1/8 of a cup.

 Pour the batter into your silicone mold.
 Let it sit for an hour.
 Once it is cooled and firm, pop the soap out and wrap each soap individually in plastic and store in airtight container.
 They will continue to harden as they dry.
 Wait 24-48 hours before using.

 Let me know if you try either of these at home!
-Tag me with your soap adventures @kt_thenaturewheel on Instagram or @thenaturewheel on Facebook and thanks for reading!
+Tag me with your soap adventures @katie.hanus on Instagram or @thenaturewheel on Facebook and thanks for reading!